lazydynamics/Gears.jl/docs/src/architecture/clocks.md

 ## Overview

-Clocks provide a unified interface for time abstraction in EnvironmentEngine.
+Clocks provide a unified interface for time abstraction in Gears.
 They allow you to work with either real system time or controllable virtual time for simulations.

 ## Clock Interface